mortonjt/jekyll-now/_posts/2020-08-04-move-that-elbo.md

 OK, then where do problems arise?

-The problem arises when you try to obtain a closed form solution for the distribution $p(z|x)$, but solving those integrals just becomes too hard.
+The problem arises when you try to obtain a closed form solution for the distribution $$p(z|x)$$, but solving those integrals just becomes too hard.
 How hard is too hard?
 It is actually [NP-hard](https://www.sciencedirect.com/science/article/abs/pii/000437029390036B) - trying to solve any arbitrary integral can lead to a combinatorial explosion of possibilities.

 OK, so what do we do?

 One possibility is to try to simplify the problem, and make it easy enough for us to solve.
 We assume a much simpler form of the posterior distribution and try to solve for that instead.
-In other words, we introduce a variational distribution $q(z|x)$ and try to match it as best as we can against the posterior distribution.
+In other words, we introduce a variational distribution $$q(z|x)$$ and try to match it as best as we can against the posterior distribution.
 As Blei notes in his review, we want to try to minimize the following objective

 $$
 argmin_q KL(q(z|x) || p(z|x))
 $$